-There are two types of valves that NHI surgeons use: mechanical and biological.
+There are two types of valves that the Heart Institute surgeons use: mechanical and biological.
 The choice as to which valve to be used is based on the patient’s age, physical condition, and lifestyle.

 Another diagnostic test that may be performed is peripheral angiography.
 Similar to a heart catheterization, the procedure uses dye contrast to identify narrowing or blockages.

 Surgeons use the following treatment methods to improve blood flow to peripheral vascular areas:

 - Bypass Surgery

 - Aneurysm Grafting

 Whether it’s cardiac, vascular or thoracic disease, the surgeons of the Heart Institute work closely with an entire team of referring physicians, nurses and rehab specialists in diagnosing and treating patients, so they can return to an active and healthy life.

 A stand-alone minimally invasive surgical procedure for atrial fibrillation (AF) is now an option for a wider range of patients.
 AF is a progressive, debilitating heart arrhythmia and is associated with a five-fold risk of stroke.
 Recent advances in devices are expected to increase the effectiveness of this procedure in chronic AF sufferers, making it a viable treatment option for a broader group of patients.